 The Magic of Disney Animation

 In the clip, we see the Drawn to Wonderland area with a Mad Hatter house.
-The play space will be for all different ages under 5 and have several interactive elements.
+The play space will be for ages five and under and have several interactive elements.
 Disney recently released the map of the space, as well are more concept art.

 It’s inspired by the original Alice in Wonderland concept art from Disney Legend Mary Blair.

-Guests will be able to play inside the Mad Hatter’s house or among the forest.
+Guests will be able to play inside the Mad Hatter’s house or among the Tulgey Wood forest.

-One of Disney’s goals is to encourage various kinds of play, so they have sensory marbles embedded in the forest walls on both sides for guests to interact with.
+One of Disney’s goals is to encourage various kinds of play, so they have sensory marbles embedded in the Tulgey Wood forest walls on both sides for guests to interact with.

 Various ceiling and lighting effects will appear to look like treetops and pink swirls or dark and stormy thunderclouds.